-Yes, you can definitely give your microbiome everything it needs by eating a diet rich in probiotic and prebiotic foods.
+Yes, you can give your microbiome everything it needs by eating a diet rich in probiotics and prebiotic foods.

 So, why do so many people supplement with probiotics?

 And!
-Even if you do take a probiotic supplement, eating gut-healthy food is important and will help your mental and physical health.
+Even if you do take a probiotic supplement, eating gut-healthy food is important and will help your health.

 While you’re here, this article will also breakdown: what’s the difference between probiotics and prebiotics?
 Why do we need both?
 And what are some ways to get these into your diet?
 So keep reading to find out!

 First off, probiotics are good bacteria — live microorganisms— that are good for you and especially good for your digestive system.